Welcome to our 10-minute guide to BMX for beginners.

 In our detailed guide to starting BMX, we’ll cover everything you need to know to get started.

-From which BMX bikes are best for beginners, through to a essential gear guide, how to do tricks and even how to modify and customise your BMX.
+From which BMX bikes are best for beginners, through to a essential gear guide, how to do tricks and even how to modify and customize your BMX.

 We’ve even added a section on how to build dirt jumps.

 In part 1 we’ll look at the essential equipment you’ll need for starting BMX, or you can choose a section using the links below.

 Before you start learning tricks on your BMX, you need some gear.

 That’s why we’ve put together this essential equipment list for BMX.

 It goes without saying that you’ll need a bike.